Sonja Davies: Involvement in unions

 Davies helped to found the Working Women's Council, and in 1974 she became the first female executive of the Federation of Labour.

+Involvement in early childhood education

+On 14 October 1963 Davies, as president of the Nelson Day Nurseries Committee, organised a meeting of centre staff and managers which resulted in the formation of the New Zealand Association of Childcare Centres.
+The overall aim was to provide support and staff training to centres in order to increase the quality of care and education for preschool children.
+Davies also believed that the national Association would be influential in lobbying the government would also help centres to lobby the government over impending childcare regulations.

 Member of Parliament

 Davies became the Labour MP for Pencarrow in 1987 and served two terms.
 In November 1990 she was appointed as Labour's spokesperson for Women's Affairs by Labour leader Mike Moore.
 She retired in 1993 and Trevor Mallard replaced her.

 In 1990, Davies received the New Zealand 1990 Commemoration Medal, and in 1993 she was awarded the New Zealand Suffrage Centennial Medal.

 Davies died in Wellington in 2005.

 Media

 Her autobiography, Bread and Roses: Her Story, (ISBN 1-86953-162-0), was turned into a film in 1994.
 Directed by Gaylene Preston, the film was also called Bread and Roses.
 A second volume of autobiography, Marching On (ISBN 1-86941-296-6) was published in 1997.